-Students must submit official copies of undergraduate transcripts indicating the following:
+Students must submit official copies of undergraduate transcripts.

 - International students must submit documentation of TOEFL test scores of at least 525 (197 on computer based test) or 71 on internet based test, or a minimum score of 6 on the IELTS.

 - Students who are required to take the English Language Proficiency Examination and whose scores suggest an English language deficiency must take the appropriate English as a Second Language courses.
 These courses are not counted as part of the 33-hour degree program.

 Students may register for and complete up to 15 hours without formal entrance into the program.

 Degree Requirements And Courses